- Indirect Access and Databases

 - Giving in Too Easily to SAP’s Indirect Access Claims

 Indirect access is normally focused on applications and the best-known application of indirect access by SAP.
-And if you read articles on the topic of indirect access, they primarily cover applications and don’t much discuss.
+And if you read articles on the topic of indirect access, they primarily cover applications.
 However, HANA has as many indirect access liabilities as does SAP’s applications.
 This is covered in the article SAP Indirect Access and the HANA Police.

 What is Happening in the Field with HANA and Indirect Access?